Reunirse/glean/doc/ScalaBasics.md

 }
 ```

-Inthe above code we refactored the original longLines version by transforming private method processLine in to local functions lf processFile.
+In the above code we refactored the original longLines version by transforming private method processLine in to local functions of processFile.
 Here processLine is only in scope inside processFile but inaccessible outside.

 ```
 def processFile(filename: String, width :Int) {